platformspec/site/README.md

 ![Banner](./images/banner-black.svg)

 Welcome to the Platform Specification project!
-This repository contains the source code for the entire Platform Specification website as well as the official specificatgion files themselves.
+This repository contains the source code for the entire Platform Specification website as well as the official specification files themselves.

 Please see https://platformspec.io for the full project details.